JustinInCoding/HIITFit/README.md

 - use `DisclosureGroup` to display Hierarchical Data
 - add `EditButton()` to place the whole list in editing mode so you can delete multiple rows
 - add `DatePicker()` to add Node to the History
+- use Swift Charts to display the trend or statistics of the exercises data

 ## Features
 - A Welcome screen with text, images and a button.